 There were so many outdated processes we had to change.
 But the tipping point occurred when we had an accountability issue around purchase requests that we needed to address.
 We required a quick, effective fix that would help us with elements in our workflow process management and audit capabilities.

 The search brought me to , where I hunted for user-friendly software that would help bring our processes into the 21st century.
 During that search, I found exactly what I was looking for in .
 Its cloud-based, no-code apps would allow us to streamline our operations and communications, all without adding more staff.

 Anybody can build an app in Kintone without needing a background in IT, so it was an obvious choice for our team because McCormick employees’ technical skills vary greatly.
 It’s easy for everyone, from programmers to non-technical end users.
 But the tech-friendly features were just the beginning for us.

 Starting With Easy Wins

 Surprisingly, the initial app we made on Kintone wasn’t based on the problem that first drove us to look for a solution.
-I knew that, in order to prove the value of Kintone to everyone at McCormick, we needed start off with a quick-win project.
+I knew that in order to prove the value of Kintone to everyone at McCormick, we needed to start off with a quick-win project.
 I was certain if we could get a new app out the door right away, then my colleagues would instantly see what was possible.

-Since building an app for employee onboarding required sign off from a select few teammates, that was the best project to tackle first.
+Since building an app for employee onboarding required sign-off from a select few teammates, that was the best project to tackle first.